 - 10 egg whites

 - 5 mls cream of tartar

 - Place the egg whites, cream of tartar and salt into a stand mixing bowl

 - Using a balloon whisk, whisk on high for 1 minute

 - Slowly add 200g fructose until a stiff meringue forms

-- Sieve together the flour, cocoa powder and remaining fructose
+- Sieve together the flour, blueberry powder and remaining fructose

 - Gently fold the flour mixture into the meringue